knarfytrebil/knarfytrebil/content/2022-11-11-revisit_substrate.md

 - What's next ?

-If someone wants only do some smart contract development, then it should be OK just using the local development node.
+If someone only wants to do some smart contract development, the local test node is more than enough to meet the basic needs.

-Or, if further modification to the blockchain itself is needed, for example, changing the consensus algorism, the sourcecode itself needs to be modified.
+Or, if further modification to the blockchain itself is needed (for example, changing the consensus algorism) the sourcecode itself needs to be modified.
 And this will be written about in future articles.